jorgegoco/blog_app_ror/MIT.md

-## Copyright 2023, Jorge González Conde
+## Copyright 2023, Kibrewossen Y Mekasha, Jerome, and Jorge González Conde

 ###### Please delete this line and the next one
 ###### APP TYPE can be a webpage/website, a web app, a software and so on